nyusziful/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 We will be using the following datasets from the Cloud Object Storage:

+> M: Here mention that these files were uploaded to COS in previous code patterns

 1. `earnings-call-test-data.txt` - To extract Keywords, sentiments, emotions, positive sentences, and more.

 3. `earnings-call-Q-and-A.txt` - To extract Keywords, sentiments, emotions, positive sentences, and more.

 ### About the dataset

+> M: Are we using this dataset for this code pattern?
+If not, we don't need "About the dataset" here

 For the code pattern demonstration, we have considered `IBM Earnings Call Q1 2019` Webex recording.
 The data has 40min of IBM Revenue discussion, and 20+ min of Q & A at the end of the recording.
 We have split the data into 3 parts: